 Where you engage us to attend to your tax affairs we will assume (unless you advise otherwise) that you have specifically authorised us to deal directly with the Australian Tax Office, the New Zealand Inland Revenue or other taxation agency in a foreign jurisdiction regarding day to day type matters.

 If, in the course of our dealings with these bodies, they request information regarding you that we believe is outside of the scope of our authority, we will request your specific authority before complying with the relevant request.

 If we are required by law to disclose information about you or your organisation, we must co-operate fully.
 However, where it is possible and lawful for us to do so, we will advise you that the information has been disclosed.

 Security of your personal information

-Charltons Pty Ltd is committed to ensuring that the information you provide to us is stored securely.
+Charltons Accountants Pty Limited is committed to ensuring that the information you provide to us is stored securely.

 We hold personal information electronically and in hard copy form at our own premises.
-Some or all of this personal information may be available to directors and authorised staff of Charltons Pty Ltd for use in accordance with this policy.
+Some or all of this personal information may be available to directors and authorised staff of Charltons Accountants Pty Limited for use in accordance with this policy.